CACTTC Articles of Association & By-Laws

 Section 4.
 Reasonable expenses, with the written approval of the President, shall be advanced to the host for all meetings upon approval of the budget by the Executive Committee.

 Section 5.
-Execpt as provided in Section 2, those eligible for registration at meetings of the Association shall be all members as defined in Article I of these Bylaws, and all assistants or deputies of active members.
+Except as provided in Section 2, those eligible for registration at meetings of the Association shall be all members as defined in Article I of these Bylaws, and all assistants or deputies of active members.
 Except as provided in Section 6 of this Article, no other registrations shall be accepted by the host without prior written approval of the President.
 Any assistant or deputy of an active member attending a meeting of the Association, including the Treasurer-Tax Collectors Only session, shall be accorded all the rights and privileges to which the active member is entitled, except the voting privilege, unless accreditation has been provided in accordance with the provisions of Article IV of these Bylaws.

 Section 6.
 Representatives of related governmental agencies shall be eligible to register for meetings of the Association and shall be entitled to participate at all regular meetings except closed meetings of the active members.

 Section 7.
-At any meeting, the host, at the expense of the Association, shall provide bus or other public transportation when any event scheduled as a part of the meeting is held at a location other than the site of the meeting.
+At any meeting, the host, at the expense of the Association, shall provide bus or other transportation when any event scheduled as a part of the meeting is held at a location other than the site of the meeting.

 Section 8.
 The President may call for meetings or portions of meetings that are limited to active members only.